Amazon listing optimization can make a big impact on sales.

 “Once we determine which items are good matches to the customer’s query, our ranking algorithms score them to present the most relevant results to the user…Our catalog’s structured data provides us with many such relevance features and we learn from past search patterns and adapt to what is important to our customers.”

 Basically, while Amazon is a search engine, it functions differently than one like Google.

 Why?
 Because it’s a buying platform, which means it’s focused primarily on what products searchers are most likely to buy, rather than what results best match their search question.

-Keywords and Rankings for Amazon Product Listing Optimization
+Keywords and Rankings for Amazon Product Page Optimization

-Keywords are crucial to any SEO strategy – and it’s no different from Amazon.
+Keywords are crucial to any SEO strategy – and it’s no different on Amazon.